ivayloivanov8/path-reset/README.md

 # path-reset
-Batch files that resets default path of main folder in windows like downloads, videos, pictures, desktop, etc.
+Bat files that resets default path of main folder in windows like downloads, videos, pictures, desktop, etc.

 Steps for using: